The NISQ Complexity of Collision Finding: Collision Finding

-In this section, we give progress measures on three projections: (1) finding a classical collision, (2) finding a hybrid collision but no classical ones and (3) finding quantum collisions only.
-We start with the case of quantum queries, which is simpler to analyze.
+In this section, we analyze the progress measures for: (1) finding a classical collision, (2) finding a hybrid collision but no classical ones and (3) finding quantum collisions only.
+We start with the case of quantum queries.